How to Request IRS Verification of Nonfiling Letter

 What is an IRS Verification of Nonfiling Letter?

-An IRS Verification of Nonfiling Letter will provide proof from the IRS that there is no record of a filed tax form (1040, 1040A, or 1040EZ) for the year you have requested.
-For the 2018-19 academic year you will be requesting a verification for 2016.
+An IRS Verification of Nonfiling Letter will provide proof from the IRS that there is no record of a filed tax form for the year you have requested.
+For the 2020-21 academic year you will be requesting a verification for 2018.

 Non Tax filers can request an IRS Verification of nonfiling, free of charge from the IRS online or via US mail

 Please note if you filed a Puerto Rican or Foreign Income Tax return you must submit appropriate nonfiling documentation from a relevant tax authority.

 Available at the Internal Revenue Service Website.